 - a section that identifies deficiencies in the research area which you would like to address in your PhD

 - a section that outlines some possible research directions that you might pursue

 - a section detailing the methods you envisage using in your studies

-- who within the Engineering Department appears best qualified to supervise you
+- who within the School of Engineering appears best qualified to supervise you

 - a list of references that you cite in the above sections